Sir Douglas Alexander, 1st Baronet

 Sir Douglas Alexander, 1st Baronet (4 July 1864 – 22 May 1949) was a British-born Canadian industrialist.

 Early life

-Alexander was born in Halifax, Yorkshire in England on 4 July 1864.
+Alexander was born in Halifax, Yorkshire, on 4 July 1864.
 He was the son of Andrew Alexander, a horticulturist and botanist.
 His parents emigrated to Canada when he was a child and he was brought up in Hamilton, Ontario.

 He was educated at the Hamilton Collegiate Institute and called to the bar in 1886.

 Career

 After practising for a few years in Hamilton, he joined the Singer Manufacturing Company as a clerk in 1891, where he was to stay for the rest of his career.
 In 1896, he was appointed to the board and moved to New York City.
 In 1905, he succeeded Frederick Gilbert Bourne to become the sixth president, holding the position until his death forty-four years later.

 Alexander was created a baronet of Edgehill, near Stamford, Connecticut, on 2 July 1921, by King George V in the 1921 Birthday Honours for his services to the welfare of industrial workers during World War I.